What Is A Certified Surgical Technologist?

 The good news is that demand for surgical technologists is predicted to grow year-on-year by 10% – 12% up to 2025.
 This is a clear indication of higher than average growth in demand for skilled scrub techs over the next decade, making it an ideal long-term career.

 According to the United States Department of Labor Occupational Outlook Handbook the median annual wage for surgical technologist was $46,310 in May 2017.

 How to Become a Surgical Technologist

-At Central Oklahoma College we can prepare you for an exciting and rewarding career as a Surgical Technologist, thanks to our 50-week training program, comprised of 1250 hours of training in total.
+At Central Oklahoma College we can prepare you for an exciting and rewarding career as a Surgical Technologist, thanks to our 50-week surg tech program, comprised of 1250 hours of training in total.